Cartoone9/pipex/README.md

 # pipex

-This is my Pipex project, where the goal was to build a C program that simulates shell piping ('|') and redirections ('<', '>' and '>>' as a bonus).
+This is my Pipex project, where the goal was to build a C program that simulates shell piping ('|') and redirections ('<' with '>', and '<<' with '>>' as a bonus).
 It was a deep dive into UNIX system calls for process management, including fork, pipe, dup2, and execve, providing critical insights into how the shell executes commands.

 ## Usage